Ottawa Football Fans Have To Tell Drunk Guy To Put Down The Mayor

 Ottawa Mayor Jim Watson is probably the most recognizable man in the city.
 Unless of course, you're from out of town and a little inebriated.

 At the annual Panda Game Saturday between the University of Ottawa Gee-Gees and the Carleton University Ravens, Watson's recognizability factor went out the window.
-A very happy fan got into the spirit by lifting the fellah closest to him in a big bear hug — that fellah just happened to be the mayor.
+A very happy fan got into the spirit by lifting the fella closest to him in a big bear hug — that fella just happened to be the mayor.

 This is true.
 It did happen !— Jim Watson (@JimWatsonOttawa) October 2, 2018

-In an interview on "Ottawa Now", Allie Mousseau-Dempsey said she was just talking to some friends at TD Place Stadium when she turned around to the scene.
+Allie Mousseau-Dempsey, 21, said she was just talking to some friends at TD Place Stadium when she turned around to find her boyfriend, Andy Andretta, with the mayor in his arms.

-"And we see Andy, my boyfriend, ... and he had the mayor in his arms, and he was hugging and cradling him.
-And we just told him, like 'Andy, that's our mayor!
-Put Jim Watson down!'"

-Mousseau-Dempsey said Watson looked "a little startled, but he wasn't fighting it.
-He was loving the affection and he walked off.
-Didn't seem to bother him."
+"The mayor was a solid couple of inches off the ground.
+And [Andy] had him in a strong hold.
+And we were like, "Andy, that's our mayor.
+Put him down!
+That's Jim Watson!"

+Watson handled it "well," Mousseau-Dempsey told HuffPost in an interview on Wednesday.
+"He was a little confused but I don't think he really minded at all."

+Andretta, 22, is from the "very small town" of Lively, Ont., near Sudbury, and has been delighted by the attention since Mousseau-Dempsey tweeted the encounter, she said.

-She added that her boyfriend is from the "very small town" of Lively Ont., near Sudbury, where "that's a very casual thing to do, just be friendly to absolutely everybody."
+In an interview on "Ottawa Now," Mousseau-Dempsey added that for Andretta, "that's a very casual thing to do: just be friendly to absolutely everybody."

-Radio host Evan Solomon suggested that this move now be coined "The Full Watson."
+Radio host Evan Solomon suggested that the move now be coined "The Full Watson."

 Great energy at @TD_Place today for the Panda Game! pic.twitter.com/CiMuZmpoyT— Jim Watson (@JimWatsonOttawa) September 29, 2018